JNRowe/jnrowe.github.io/_sources/articles/tips/Finding_a_windows_owner.txt

-EWMH_, the Extended Window Manager Hints standard, defines a property called ``_NET_WM_PID`` that, if defined, is the process id of the application that pened the window.
+EWMH_, the Extended Window Manager Hints standard, defines a property called ``_NET_WM_PID`` that, if defined, is the process id of the application that opened the window.
 We have a couple of options to access that property, my favourite would be wmctrl_ and another would be xprop_ which is often installed by default.